datahub-project/datahub/docs/managed-datahub/slack/saas-slack-troubleshoot.md

 If sending a test notification works, and you've verified that none of the above cases apply, then you should contact your DataHub Customer Success rep to help troubleshoot and resolve the issue.

 ## Slack bot issues
-Below you'll find some tips to troubleshoot issues with your Slack bot
+Below you'll find some tips to troubleshoot issues with your Slack bot.

 ### Command failed with error "dispatch_failed"
 If you've installed the Slack bot, but your commands are failing with an error 'dispatch_failed', you can try the following to correct it.